cagi23/coding-challenges-paltform/review_scorecard.md

 No - Submission contains obsolete code that should've beeen cleaned up Yes - Submission does not contain obsolete code
 20.0
-close Question 1.2.4 Has reasonable consideration been given to security?
+ Question 1.2.4 Has reasonable consideration been given to security?
 The code submitted does not have any loopholes from a security point of view.
 There are no XSS vulnerabilities, code injections possible.

 If the code accepts input, the input is sanitized and validated.